Rebecca Bill Chavez

 This post is also available in: Español

-From 2001 to 2013, Dr. Chavez was a professor of political science at the United States Naval Academy, where she earned tenure and focused her research on democracy and the rule of law.
-She taught a wide variety of comparative politics and international relations courses, including Latin American and Caribbean Politics, Democratization, Security in the Americas, and United States-Latin America Relations.
+Prior to joining the Obama-Biden administration, Dr. Chavez was a tenured professor of political science at the United States Naval Academy where she served on the Admissions Board and the Executive Committee of the Faculty Senate.
+Her research focused on democracy, the rule of law, and human rights, and she taught a wide variety of comparative politics and international relations courses, including Latin American and Caribbean Politics, Democratization, and United States-Latin America Relations.

 Analysis